rhyza/rhyza/README.md

 I'm a front end engineer based out of Brooklyn.
 In the past I've worked at Red Hat and Puppet.
 I'm always open to new opportunities.
 Feel free to look over my [resume](./Rhyza%20Velasco%20Resume.pdf) and reach out to me over email.

 Cinematography is a hobby of mine and lately, I've been working on a passion project [Screen Patron](https://github.com/rhyza/screen-patron), a web app where you can find, share, and support local DIY film screenings.
 It's been fun working on everything from UX design to back end imeplementation.
-It's not quite ready yet but you can take a peek at how it currently looks [here](https://screen-patron.fly.dev/).
 You can read more about the tech stack if you're interested [here](https://github.com/rhyza/screen-patron/wiki).

 <!--
 **rhyza/rhyza** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.